microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ### Hacking

-With the logistics out of the way, it is time to crank up the tech intensity!
+With the logistics out of the way, it is time to crank up the tech intensity.

 #### Hack Presentation Lectures (Optional)